jrcharney/ArchWSLPlusPlus/doc/Part2/03-ZshAndTmux.md

 You will need to restart `zsh` to activate these features, either with `exec zsh` or just closing any open terminals and reopening them.

+> **What about `oh-my-posh`?**
+> [Oh My Posh](https://ohmyposh.dev/) was inspired by Powerlevel10K and Oh-My-Zsh.
+As the name would imply, it was designed to make Powershell look much like a Powerlevel10k/Oh-My-Zsh set up, but it eventually it became usable on Linux as well as Windows.
+Oh-My-Posh has commands that will install things like Nerdfonts if you forgot them and has a nice set of themes, though the default, `jandedobbeleer`, is pretty good.
+The only thing that would make Oh-My-Posh worthy of replacing Oh-My-Zsh is it had automatic updates like Oh-My-Zsh and had an interactive program like Powerlevel10K's `p10k` to answer some questions as to what theme you want to use, if the Nerdfonts are set correctly, and what format you want to use.
+(Single line, concise, and lots of icons FTW.)
+It would also be cool if if gave you the option to pick what shell you want to use, especially since Oh-My-Posh is designed to work with this new shell called [Nushell](https://www.nushell.sh/), but doesn't make use of any of the Vim DevIcon glyphs that [`colorls`](https://github.com/athityakumar/colorls) or [`lsd`](https://github.com/Peltoche/lsd) use.
+Also, if you install Oh-My-Posh from `yay`, all the themes will be installed in the `/usr/share/oh-my-posh/themes/` directory, where all the `.omp.json` files are inaccessable and have no permissions set.
+(I had to make a copy of the `/usr/share/oh-my-posh/themes/` directory in a folder called `~/.cache/oh-my-posh/theme/`, change the ownership for user and group, and modifiy the permissions just to get it to work right.
+So setup isn't that great, but hopefully that will change in the future.

 ## Tmux

 **Tmux** is the *t*erminal *mu*ltiple*x*er.
 It has featueres that are useful if your terminal goes down if you are connected to.
 I have a pretty standard `~/.tmux.conf` file in the dot files directory.